 Before joining the Center for Assessment, Hamilton served as a senior director at American Institutes for Research, where she led the Center on Advancing Measurement and Assessment and contributed to research and technical assistance in education and workforce development.
-She has also served as associate vice president of the Research Centers in the Research and Measurement Sciences area at ETS, distinguished chair in learning and assessment at RAND, and co-director of RAND’s nationally representative educator survey panels.
+She also held roles as associate vice president of the Research Centers in the Research and Measurement Sciences area at ETS, distinguished chair in learning and assessment at RAND, and co-director of RAND’s nationally representative educator survey panels.

 Hamilton is a fellow of the American Educational Research Association and received the Joseph A. Zins Distinguished Scholar Award for her work on whole-child development.
-Hamilton received a Ph.D. in educational psychology and an M.S. in statistics from Stanford University.
+She received a Ph.D. in educational psychology and an M.S. in statistics from Stanford University.

 Recent & relevant publications